aarongilly/aarongilly.github.io/_gillespedia/diagrams-as-code.md

 ## Stylistic Preference

 Lastly, you might just prefer one diagramming platforms code syntax or diagrams over the other.
 Going into this article I heavily favored Mermaid.
 Now I’m firmly on the fence.
+Some use cases I like Mermaid, some I like PlantUML...

-What we need is [a third diagramming platform that covers both their use cases](https://xkcd.com/927)!
+...What we need is [a third diagramming platform that covers both their use cases](https://xkcd.com/927)!

 # Post Script: SysML 2.0